Ellestial/100-days-of-code/log.md

 **Thoughts**: I spent 3 hours on this today instead of the minimum 1 hour.
 I also did a hacky-ish way of adjusting the Twitter share feature (creating a new button for each quote and removing the previous button), BUT IT WORKS.

 **Links to work:** [Random Quote Generator](https://codepen.io/Ellestial/pen/ddJpML)

+## Day 44: February 20, 2018

+**Today's Progress**: Started on a local weather app that tells you your location and the temperature/weather currently there.

+**Thoughts**: This is going much smoother than the random quote generator already!
+Knowing a tad about APIs and AJAX helps a lot.
+Definitely still a challenge and I'm facing certain difficulties, but I'm excited.

+**Links tow ork:** None today.